TheCyberLocal/STRling/bindings/javascript/README.md

 ## 🗺️ Project Overview

 STRling is a next-generation production-grade syntax designed as a user interface for writing powerful regular expressions (RegEx) with an object-oriented approach and instructional error handling.
 STRling recognizes the cryptic nature of raw regular expression can be challenging and susceptibility to errors, which is why STRling looks and feels nothing like RegEx while maintaining the same power and flexibility.
 String validation should be simple and enjoyable, not a hassle.
-Best of all, STRling syntax is built upon the RegEx engine, making it fully compatible with all libraries that accept RegEx along with the traditional RegEx methods built-in to Python.
+Best of all, STRling syntax is built upon the RegEx engine, making it fully compatible with all libraries that accept RegEx along with the traditional RegEx methods built-in to JavaScript.

 ## 🗝️ Key Features

 1. **Beginner Friendly:** You need ZERO knowledge of RegEx jargon to create powerful and clear to read patterns.
-2. **Reliable Logic:** STRling exclusively utilizes built-in python libraries, making it a reliable package.
+2. **Reliable Logic:** STRling exclusively utilizes built-in JavaScript libraries, making it a reliable package.
 3. **Instructional Error Handling:** Errors inevitably occur by drafting invalid patterns, so STRling explains to the developer exactly what was done wrong and how to correct it.
 4. **Consistent and Readable:** Make your projects clear and consistent by using STRling rather than the individual library string validators that each have their own syntax (Sqlite3, Sequelize, Postgres, WTForms... etc.).